A mildly diverting low budget horror flick from the eighties. You could do worse than THE BOOGENS, but then, you could also do a lot better.

-Oh no!
 A man is discovered missing after he and his buddy attempt to explore a long-abandoned mine.
 A search is instituted, uncovering the possible fact that something evil is loose under the town, a suspicion confirmed by the many murders occurring around the area.
 Meanwhile, a young couple has just moved into the area with their annoying poodle.
-Ho hum.
-The “Boogens,” alas, don’t show up until the last 15 minutes…arrrrrrrrgh!
-Don’t you hate it when it takes that long?
+The “Boogens” certainly make their presence known, but, in true old school monster movie fashion, don’t actually show up until the last 15 minutes.

-The competent but undistinguished direction was by James L. Conway, a name I haven’t heard much of in the years since.
-The film’s snowbound Northwestern setting is a compelling one, but is pretty much wasted, as it’s in service of cardboard characters, a clichéd story and uninspired visuals.
+The competent but undistinguished direction was by James L. Conway (who’s worked primarily in episodic television before and since THE BOOGENS).
+The snowbound Northwestern setting is a compelling one, but is pretty much wasted, as it’s in service of cardboard characters, a clichéd story and uninspired visuals.
 And why does it take so long for the monsters to show up?
-To be fair, once the silly-looking critters do appear things liven up somewhat-–after all, no movie about giant mutant worms can be all bad!
+To be fair, once the silly-looking critters do appear things liven up somewhat, it being my deeply held contention no movie about giant mutant worms can be all bad.

 Vital Statistics